wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Marking output being drawn in red

-Maxima's `box()` command causes _wxMaxima_ to print its argument with a red background.
+_Maxima_'s `box()` command causes _wxMaxima_ to print its argument with a red background.

 Troubleshooting
 ===============

-## Cannot connect to Maxima
+## Cannot connect to _Maxima_

-Since Maxima (the program that does the actual mathematics) and _wxMaxima_ (providing the easy-to-use user interface) are separate programs that communicate by the means of a local network connection.
+Since _Maxima_ (the program that does the actual mathematics) and _wxMaxima_ (providing the easy-to-use user interface) are separate programs that communicate by the means of a local network connection.
 Therefore the most probable cause is that this connection is somehow not working.
 For example a firewall could be set up in a way that it doesn’t just prevent against unauthorized connections from the internet (and perhaps to intercept some connections to the internet, too), but it also to blocks inter-process-communication inside the same computer.
-Note that since Maxima is being run by a lisp processor the process communication that is blocked from does not necessarily have to be named "maxima".
+Note that since _Maxima_ is being run by a lisp processor the process communication that is blocked from does not necessarily have to be named "maxima".
 Common names of the program that opens the network connection would be sbcl, gcl, ccl, lisp.exe or similar names.

 On Un\*x computers another possible reason would be that the loopback network that provides network connections between two programs in the same computer isn’t properly configured.